 Take an Indigenous tour

 For a town rich with Indigenous history, you’ll want to join a guided tour from Cooktown to see it in action.
-Two operators run from Cooktown – Culture Connect Tours and Guurrbi Tours.
-With Culture Connect Tours, you’ll be taken to a private property, Normanby Station, where you’ll meet traditional owners of the Balnggarrawarra people.
-Willie Gordon leads Guurrbi Tours, taking visitors to is ancestral rock art sites in the hills near Hope Vale.
+Two operators run from Cooktown – Culture Connect and Guurrbi Tours.
+With Culture Connect Tours, you’ll be taken to a private property, Normanby Station, where you’ll meet Traditional Owners of the Balnggarrawarra people.
+Willie Gordon leads Guurrbi Tours, taking visitors to his ancestral rock art sites in the hills near Hope Vale.